lukiwieser/swaparoo/README.md

 A decentralized ERC20 Token Exchange, using the concept of a Constant Product Market Maker.

+*How it works:*
-Swaparoo has "Pools" for different ERC20 token pairs (e.g. WETH-DAI):
+- Swaparoo has "Pools" for different ERC20 token pairs (e.g. WETH-DAI):
 - Users can *provide tokens* to a pool, earning dividends as reward
 - Users can *trade* one token for another on a pool (e.g. WETH for DAI, or vice versa).
 - Trading costs a small fee, which funds the dividends